 In addition, the Equal Employment Opportunity Commission (EEOC) prohibits discrimination based on other protected classes like disability, genetic information, national origin, pregnancy, race/color, religion, and sex (including gender identity and sexual orientation).
 Any interview questions employers ask that touch on those issues, could be unlawful.

-To help break it all down, download our FREE Interview Guide to Lawful and Unlawful Inquiries.
+To help break it all down, download our FREE Interview Guide to Lawful and Unlawful Inquiries that’s been updated to reflect the latest 2020 Hawaii employment laws.
 It provides a helpful list of the types of questions related to protected classes that an employer can and cannot ask an applicant.

 We know that recruiting and hiring is tough.
 That’s why we’re here to help.
 With over 50 years of experience, our expert recruiters can help you find the qualified individuals you need to build your team.
 Contact us today!